Zachhi/FlockingBoids-Windows-Linux/README.md

 Animations were drawn myself, The "Clair De Lune" and "Comptine d'un autre été - Amélie" music tracks were performed myself.

-**Note: This version requires Visual Studio.
-If you do not have access to Visual Studio, here is a version that works for linux and windows that requires no setup: https://github.com/Zachhi/FlockingBoids-Windows-Linux**
+**Note: If you have access to Visual Studio, and would prefer that, it can be found here: https://github.com/Zachhi/RayCasting-VS**

 ## Demo